Jacksonacc877/Slide_puzzle/README.md

 # Slide_puzzle
-A game that slice the photo into NxN and slide one piece each time to reunion the origin photo
+A game that slice the photo into NxN and slide one piece each time to reunion the origin photo/ Need to have labview first